-Transactions with members of the Board of Directors and the Management Board
+Transactions with members of the Board of Directors and Management Board

-The remuneration to the members of the National Bank's Management Board and the Board of Directors for the year ended 31 December 2020, comprised KZT 862,149 thousand (2019: KZT 826,770 thousand).
+The remuneration to the members of the National Bank's Management Board and the Board of Directors for the year 2021 totalled KZT 812,747 thousand (2020: KZT 862,149 thousand).
 The remuneration consists of salary and other payments.